 I would highly recommend turning your bathroom tub into a stand-up curb-less shower.
 It just makes sense, especially as we age.
-You will benefit from having a mobility accessible shower ideally on your home’s main level.
+You will benefit from having a mobility-accessible shower ideally on your home’s main level.

 A reliable waterproofing system will ensure that moisture isn’t penetrating your walls or floors.

+In my opinion, Schluter Systems provides the best waterproofing products for all your renovation needs.
 Here’s a more in-depth look at curb-less showers.